iu-parfunc/ecoop24-marmoset-artifact/README.md

 ## For authors claiming a functional or reusable badge

 We have provided detailed instructions that can be used to generate the data shown in the Tables and Figures in the paper.
-We have a master script, `run.sh` that has two modes, `--small` and default, that can be used to generate a small input batch and a large input batch.
+We have a master script, `run.sh` that has two modes, `small` and default, that can be used to generate a small input batch and a large input batch.
 The default batch corresponds to the numbers in the paper.
 The default invokation of the master script is `./run.sh` in `/root` in the docker container.